Display flow-root

 Many years ago, flow-root has been added as another value for the display property.
 I’ve encountered it in DevTools, where it is shown among the other values in the display property dropdown, but I never felt the urge to learn more about it.
 Until now.

-Part of CSS Display Module Level 3, the idea behind flow root was to end the clearfix hack, which has been a thing back in the day, and something you’ve been actively using if you have been in web development as long as I am.
+Part of CSS Display Module Level 3, the idea behind flow-root was to end the clearfix hack, which has been a thing back in the day, and something you’ve been actively using if you have been in web development since way back.

 №1: Hack obsolescence